Should You Whiten Your Teeth? continued...

-Risks Associated With Teeth Whitening
+Risks Associated With Whitening

 The two side effects that occur most often with teeth whitening are a temporary increase in tooth sensitivity and mild irritation of the soft tissues of the mouth, particularly the gums.
 Tooth sensitivity often occurs during early stages of the bleaching treatment.
 Tissue irritation most commonly results from an ill-fitting mouthpiece tray rather than the tooth-bleaching agent.
-Both of these conditions usually are temporary and disappear within one to three days of stopping or completing treatment.
+Both of these conditions usually are temporary and disappear within 1 to 3 days of stopping or completing treatment.

 If you do experience sensitivity, you can reduce or eliminate it by: